mclacore/passh/README.md

 <!---
 TODO:

-- Create a way to look for passh files by revershing hash method
+- Create a way to look for passh files
-- Finish setting up collection table
-- Add collection argument to login
-- Create a default collection for initial login items
 - Move login items to another collection
 - Need to decrypt on db call, then encrypt after db call
 - Need fast decrypt/encrypt